CGudapati/cgudapati.github.io/_posts/2018-04-09-Storing-Sparse-Matrices.markdown

 A =   \begin{bmatrix}2 & 0 & 1& 1 & 0\\0  & 1 & 0 & 2 &0\\0 &0 &1 &0 &3\\2 &0 &4  &0 &0 \end{bmatrix}
 $$

+We will be using 0-based indexing for coding and 1-based indexing whenever we are discussing linear algebraic notation.

+The simplest way to represet sparse matrix is by using triplet form.
+We will simply list the row index column index and the value for each non-zero entry in the amtrix $A$